hannibal002/SkyHanni/FEATURES.md

 - Set stack number for specific items (stars for crimson armor, minion tier, pet level, new year cake, for golden and diamond dungeon heads the floor number, the tier of master skull and master star, kuudra keys, skill level, and collection level)
 - Sack name (show short name of sacks)
 - Anvil Combine Helper (When putting an enchanted book into the first slot of the anvil, all items with the same enchantment are highlighted in the inventory)
-- Added compact star counter on all items (not only on items with dungeon stars and master stars but also on crimson armors, cloaks and fishing rods)
+- compact star counter on all items (not only on items with dungeon stars and master stars but also on crimson armors, cloaks and fishing rods)
 - RNG meter features (in the catacombs RNG meter inventory show the dungeon floor number and highlight floors without a drop selected and highlighting the selected drop in the RNG meter inventory for slayer or catacombs)
 + Show the tuning stats in the Thaumaturgy inventory.
 + Show the amount of selected tuning points in the stats tuning inventory.